 In dogs and cats, the uterus consists of two tubes or uterine horns that join with a short uterine body.
 This is the incubator that nourishes unborn puppies and kittens.

-Signs of a Normal Delivery (Parturition)
+Signs of a normal delivery (parturition).

 Within one to two weeks of delivery of puppies and kittens, the pregnant animal’s mammary glands become enlarged, turgid, and secrete milk.
 Within 12 to 24 hours of delivery, the mother will become restless; seek seclusion; lose her appetite and create a nest; and her rectal temperature will drop to below 99° Fahrenheit.

 A pregnancy lasting more than 68 days is considered abnormal.
 Breeds of dogs that commonly experience dystocia include bulldogs, pugs and Boston terriers.
-In addition, it is more common for a dog to experience dystocia with the first pregnancy.
+In addition, it is more common for a dog to experience dystocia during the first pregnancy.
 Cats usually do not develop dystocia.

 Warning signs that your dog is experiencing dystocia: